Orchestration State Management

 Key Features:

-• Default: If not explicitly configured, the default TTL is 24 hours of inactivity (defined in agentdock-core).
+- Default: If not explicitly configured, the default TTL is 24 hours of inactivity (defined in

-• Configuration: The TTL can be overridden by setting the SESSION_TTL_SECONDS environment variable in the main application (e.g., agentdock_cursor_starter).
-This value (in seconds) is passed down during initialization.
+SESSION_TTL_SECONDSenvironment variable in the main application (e.g.,agentdock_cursor_starter).
+This value (in seconds) is passed down during initialization. - Mechanism: The underlying

 Relationship with StepSequencer